6 Tips for Creating an Effective Organizational Structure

 3. Stop Assuming the Worst

 A matrix environment depends on trust.
 So you need to encourage a belief in benevolent intent.
-Instead of assuming associates are out to undermine each other, your culture should support respect, positive regard for others, and genuine care for each other’s agendas.
+Instead of assuming associates are out to undermine each other, your culture should support respect, positive regard for others and genuine care for each other’s agendas.

 4. Expect Conflict; Don’t Avoid It

-Conflicts over priorities, resource allocation, and differences in opinion come with the matrix territory.
+Conflicts over priorities, resource allocation and differences in opinion come with the matrix territory.
 And your organization needs to learn how to manage it in a healthy way.

 5. Understand the Whole

-Effective Organizational Structure
+6 Tips for Creating an Effective Organizational Structure

 It’s important for the people working in the matrix to see the broader landscape of all that is happening at their company.
 When they do, they can more easily stand in their colleagues’ shoes and see things from others’ perspectives.